 The away end does feel very separate from the rest of the stadium, thanks solely to the sheer size of the rest of the ground.
 Whether by design or not, you do feel like you are being imposed on by the rest of the stadium in the away end which helps to create an intimidating atmosphere.

 One positive of the away end being a single tier is the view.
-Regardless of where your ticket is in the away end, you will have a good view of the pitch and feel close to the action.
+Regardless of where your ticket is in the away end, you will have a good view of the pitch and feel close to the action unlike other stadiums that often place travelling fans far away from the action.

-How many England fans are going to the Aviva Stadium?
+How many away fans normally go to the Aviva Stadium?

-The Football Association were given an allocation of 2,981 tickets for the match and they managed to sell all of these within the first sale window.
-Given the proximity between the two countries, it isn't out of the question that more England fans will travel to Dublin without tickets.
+The Football Association, for instance, were given an allocation of 2,981 tickets as England played against Ireland.
+They managed to sell all of these within the first sale window.
+Given the proximity between the two countries, many England fans travelled to Dublin without tickets.